 Vila Nova de Milfontes is the most popular town along this stretch of beautiful Portuguese coast.
 If you are looking for a quieter alternative then the pretty nearby village of Porto Covo is a good choice, and Almograve’s traditional Portuguese feel is perfect for some.
 Odeceixe boasts one of the most unique beaches in all of Portugal, while Zambujeira do Mar has a wonderful cliff-top church and a colony of nesting storks.
 Aljezur has a fascinating old castle and is close to some of Portugal’s best surfing, while Carrapateira is known as one of the top windsurfing beaches in Europe.
 Even if you do decide to stay in Vila Nova de Milfontes, these all make easy day trips.

-How to get to Vila Nova de Milfontes
+How do you get to Vila Nova de Milfontes?

 The nearest airport is in Faro, 125 kilometres and a 1.5-hour drive away, although it is also just a 2.5-hour drive to Lisbon’s international airport where you’ll probably find more flight options.